mohamuhsin/order-food-app/README.md

 ### 3. Mapped through Each Loaded Meals from the server:
 > Inside the Meals component return method we mapped over the loaded meals from the server using ```map()``` to return a jsx for a each meal.
 ### 4. MealItem Component:
 > We created The MealItem component which is responsible for rendering each meal's details, including an image, price, description, and a button to add the meal to a cart.
+That's the component we return after mapping over each loaded meal from the server and we give it meal prop ```meal={meal}``` which we destructured inside the component.
 ### 7. Formatted Our Currency To USD:
 ### 8. Custom Button Component: